ChristianPeritore/ChristianPeritore/README.md

 ### 👨‍💻 About Me
 I am a Computer Science student at **ITET Rapisardi Da Vinci** in Caltanissetta, Italy, specializing in **Informatics & Telecommunications**.

+I started programing in c++ and arduino, now I'm learning python, java and html.

 My passion for technology started when I was just 4 years old, the moment my father gave me access to my first computer.
 Since then, my curiosity has driven me to explore the world of software development and systems engineering.
 I'm open for collabs, pull requets, merging and discussions to improve my skills, comunicate with others to maybe even form a group and to make my work better.

 - 🎓 **Education:** Computer Science Track @ ITET Rapisardi Da Vinci (Caltanissetta)